Presentation on geography “Natural areas of South America. Presentation on the topic "natural areas of South America" Organic world of South America

 Guess what it is?

-And again, a development for conducting geography lessons, provided to our website World of Geography by Elena Ivanovna Laricheva, who works as a geography teacher in Nizhny Novgorod, at Municipal Educational Institution Secondary School No. 27!
+And again, a development for conducting geography lessons, provided to our website World of Geography by Elena Ivanovna Laricheva, who works as a geography teacher in Nizhny Novgorod, at secondary school No. 27!
 What can this presentation on 7th grade geography give to a teacher when teaching a lesson on the subject of South America?
 Everything in development is simple and clear - there is no text material, however, you can find photographs of landscapes and the organic world about each natural area of South America.

 The mountainous regions of South America are the Andes, and we know that these are the longest mountains in the world and the highest mountains in the southern hemisphere.
 The mountains have their own special world, and the face of the Andes is, of course, the Condor bird.
 Mountains, plains, dry steppes, semi-deserts and jungles - the nature of the continent is really so diverse that devoting one lesson to this topic using a presentation on geography will be just right for the topic.

-Each continent needs to be studied, and to do this, you need to take powerpoint presentations for geography lessons and show them to your children in school.
+Each continent needs to be studied, and for this, geography lessons powerpoint presentations you need to take it and show it to your children who are studying at school.
 How to supplement the lesson with material on the topic?
-There is a way - you need to take presentations on 7th grade geography and come to class with them, having prepared computer equipment in advance - a computer, a projector and an interactive board.
+There is a way - you need to take presentations on geography of the 7th grade and come to class with them, having prepared in advance computer equipment– computer, projector and interactive board.
 And your children and students will be happy to show the presentation and tell the teacher about this continent.
-South America is far away, and we can only visit it virtually in a lesson if we take geography presentations for geography lessons to enhance the cognitive activity of students in order to get an effective return from the geography lesson.
+South America is far away, and we can only visit a lesson there virtually if we take geography presentations for geography lessons to activate cognitive activity students to get an effective return from a geography lesson.

 How and why to use powerpoint presentations in geography lessons?